5 Best Vitamins for Seniors: Avoid Dangerous Deficiencies

 Example: The combination of St. John’s Wort + antidepressants = not good.

-Solution: Use a drug interaction checker or talk to your pharmacist.
+Solution: Use a drug interaction checker such as the A-Z or talk to your pharmacist.

 Mistake #3: Choosing Gummies with Tons of Sugar